six-two/mkdocs-placeholder-plugin/docs/replace-modes.md

 Replaces element with a placeholder wrapper.
 This enables updating the element in-place and is necessary if you want to highlight the placeholders.
+It is also required for the inline-editors (requires version 0.4.2 or later).

 ### Direct / Static